ePartner Involvement & Sponsorship Opportunites

 Year-end Awards Reception

-This celebratory event is held in April, at the end of the academic year, and serves to recognize our students, faculty & staff who have won awards throughout the year.
+This celebratory event is held in late-April / early-May, at the end of the academic year, and serves to recognize our students, faculty & staff who have won awards throughout the year.
 Your sponsorship helps cover facilities, audio-visual, and catering expenses.
 Sponsors will be invited to attend the event.

-This popular year-end event typically held at the end of the spring semester is hosted by the local chapters of the ACM/AITP & WiCS, but is open to the entire department (students and faculty).
+This popular year-end event typically held at the end of the spring semester is hosted by ACM/AITP, but is open to the entire department (students, faculty & staff).
 Your sponsorship helps cover shelter, table & chair rentals, catering, games & activities, awards & prizes, and print materials.
 Event sponsors will be invited and can have a table to use as a recruiting event.

 Regardless of the choice you make, your sponsorship will be prominently noted via announcements, print & web collateral, banners, and/or other highly visible means.